Sparking Advanced Battery Innovation and Economic Growth in Kentucky

-The new Kentucky-Argonne Battery Manufacturing Research and Development Center in Lexington, Ky., could be an important step in powering both innovation and economic growth across the state.
-The Kentucky-Argonne Center, which opened its doors in August, is one of the largest, most advanced open access labs of its kind in the United States.
-And Kentucky has big plans for this facility.
-The hope is that it will support cutting-edge research, enable collaborations between a variety of users, and foster innovation in accelerating advanced battery technologies.
+Kentucky-Argonne Battery Manufacturing Research and Development Center in Lexington is an open access lab that will support cutting-edge research, enable collaborations between a variety of high-profile corporate users, and foster innovation in accelerating advanced battery technologies.

 “Research centers such as ours have been shown to attract high-tech companies that license technology and bring it to market.
 The result is an overall increase in the number of high-value businesses and higher paying jobs,” says Tony Hancock, special assistant to the secretary of Kentucky’s Energy and Environment Cabinet.